docker/docs/compose/compose-file/compose-file-v2.md

 > [Added in version 2.1 file format](compose-versioning.md#version-21).

-A healthcheck indicates that you want a dependency to wait for another container to be "healthy" (i.e. its healthcheck advertises a successful state) before starting.
+A healthcheck indicates that you want a dependency to wait for another container to be "healthy" (as indicated by a successful state from the healthcheck) before starting.

 Example: